What is planned giving?

 If you are currently updating your will or living trust, JCCF would be honored to be included in your estate plans.
 Please see below for sample bequest language.

-I/We give (state dollar/percentage amount or describe property) to UCLA's Jonsson Cancer Center Foundation (Tax ID#: 95-2242757), a California nonprofit corporation, 8-950 Louis & Doris Factor Health Sciences Building, Box 951780, Los Angeles, CA 90095-1780, for current use to advance highest priority cancer research at UCLA's Jonsson Comprehensive Cancer Center, under the direction of the Director of UCLA's Jonsson Comprehensive Cancer Center.
+I/We give (state dollar/percentage amount) to the Jonsson Cancer Center Foundation/UCLA (Tax ID#: 95-2242757), a California nonprofit corporation, 8-950 Louis & Doris Factor Health Sciences Building, Box 951780, Los Angeles, CA 90095-1780, for current use to advance highest priority cancer research at the UCLA Jonsson Comprehensive Cancer Center, under the direction of the Director of the UCLA Jonsson Comprehensive Cancer Center.